icinganalysis/icinganalysis.github.io/content/NACA-TN-1424.md

 ![Distribution comparison part 1](/images/naca-tn-1424/drop%20size%20distributions.png)
 ![Distribution comparison part 2](/images/naca-tn-1424/drop%20size%20distributions2.png)

+###Effect of the aircraft body on drop concentrations

 A possible explanation for the differences was the positions of the instruments:

 ![possible explanation 1](/images/naca-tn-1424/possible%20explanation%201.png)